 Contemporary Themes

 Modern Bollywood songs often reflect contemporary themes and issues.
-They tackle subjects like gender equality, social justice, and cultural diversity, using music and dance to convey powerful messages.
+They tackle subjects like gender equality, social justice, and cultural diversity, using music and dance to convey these messages.

 Fusion of Global Styles